usnistgov/NEMO/README.md

 If you're interested in deploying NEMO at your organization, there are [deployment considerations](https://github.com/usnistgov/NEMO/wiki/Deployment-considerations) documented in the wiki.
 This covers what infrastructure you will need in order to have a robust production-level deployment.
 The [installation guide](https://github.com/usnistgov/NEMO/wiki/Installation-guide) provides a step-by-step guide to deploying NEMO on a Linux server.
 NIST is working on making NEMO easier to deploy (on Windows, Linux, Docker, and more).

-We welcome pull requests.
+The [community page](https://github.com/usnistgov/NEMO/wiki/Community) outlines how to ask questions and contribute to NEMO.
 Bugs can be reported to the [issues page](https://github.com/usnistgov/NEMO/issues).
 If you've found a security issue with NEMO then please read our [security policy](https://github.com/usnistgov/NEMO/wiki/Security-policy) and tell us discretely.

 # Screenshots